Cadiz in Harrison County, Ohio — The American Midwest (Great Lakes)

 Petty, Orlando Henderson Lt.
 Boise de Belleau, France 1918

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Bishop Matthew Simpson (a few steps from this marker); Cadiz, Ohio (about 300 feet away, measured in a direct line); Clark Gable (approx. 0.3 miles away); Cadiz G.A.R.
-Memorial (approx. half a M101A1 105mm Towed Howitzers (approx. 5.7 miles away); New Athens, Ohio (approx. 5.9 miles away); Franklin College / Cornerstone of Civil Rights (approx. 5.9 miles away); Historic Hopedale / Clark Gable, "The King of Hollywood" (approx. 6.2 miles away).
+Bishop Matthew Simpson (a few steps from this marker); Cadiz, Ohio Clark Gable (approx. 0.3 miles away); Cadiz G.A.R.
+Memorial (approx. half a mile away); M101A1 105mm Towed Howitzers (approx. 5.7 miles away); New Athens, Ohio (approx. 5.9 miles away); Franklin College / Cornerstone of Civil Rights (approx. 5.9 miles away); Historic Hopedale / Clark Gable, "The King of Hollywood" (approx. 6.2 miles away).
 Touch for a list and map of all markers in Cadiz.

 Regarding Harrison County Congressional Medal of Honorees.
 Thomas Custer, brother of General George Armstrong Custer, served and died at his brother's side.
 He is one of fewer than two dozen individuals to receive the Congressional Medal of honor twice.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 29, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 643 times since then and 22 times this year.
+It was originally submitted on September 29, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 681 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on September 29, 2010, by Jamie Abel of Westerville, Ohio. • Craig Swain was the editor who published this page.